pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Infrastructure as Code" iconClasses="fa-code solidblocks-green">}}
-      All deployed infrastructure is described and deployed with infrastructure as code solutions like Terraform, OpenTofu, Ansible and similar tools.
+      All deployed infrastructure and applications are described and deployed with infrastructure as code solutions like Terraform, OpenTofu, Ansible and similar tools.
+For applications missing automation frontends custom solutions can be implemented and integrated into the deployment lifecylce.
     {{</feature>}}

     {{<feature title="Developer experience" iconClasses="fa-play solidblocks-orange">}}
       The deployment process is designed to be easy to use on the developer machines, and also to integrate into common CI/CD systems like Github, Gitlab, Jenkins and others.
+All solutions come with a developer friendly build system to deploy and interact witht the deployed resources.
     {{</feature>}}

   {{</feature-row>}}